awsdocs/amazon-workmail-user-guide/doc_source/mobile-client.md

    + In iOS 11 and later, enter your Amazon WorkMail email address and a description for the account\.
 Choose **Next**, **Sign in**, and enter the password associated with your email address\.
    + In older versions, enter your Amazon WorkMail email address, password, a description for the account, and choose **Next**\.
 **Note**
-In iOS 11 and later, automatic configuration works if you use your organization's *alias*\.awsapps\.com complementary domain, or if you use a customer domain with Autodiscover Phase 2 that is configured for the domain\.
+In iOS 11 and later, automatic configuration works if you use your organization's *alias*\.awsapps\.com complementary domain, or if you use a customer domain with AutoDiscover Phase 2 that is configured for the domain\.
 For more information, see [Use AutoDiscover to configure endpoints](https://docs.aws.amazon.com/workmail/latest/adminguide/autodiscover.html)\.

 1. Do one of the following:
    + In the Exchange confirmation dialog box, select the items to synchronize with your device, and then choose **Save**\.